NPLPlatform/data-analyst-technical-assessment/README.md

 The second section involves a live discussion with some of the Accuria team members to discuss the candidate's solutions
 .
-All rescources required for the assessment are contained within this repository.
+All resources required for the assessment are contained within this repository.
 Including the test data, and the tasks to be completed.
 The only pre-requisite is that the candidate has access to a computer with either R or Python installed.

 ## The Tasks

-Within the scripts folder you will find two subfolders called r and python.
+Within the scripts folder you will find two subfolders called `r` and `python`.
 Each folder contains the tasks to be completed using the respective language.
 In particular, within each folder there is an .Rmd / .ipynb file that contains some initial setup code as well as a description of the task to be completed.

-Each candidate can choose to complete the tasks in either R OR Python, However, please note that using R is preferred in this instance.
+Each candidate can choose to complete the tasks in either *R or Python*, However, please note that using R is preferred in this instance.

 The tasks are designed to test the candidate's ability to perform routine data